 If UC were to deploy in volume before hosted tools were widely accepted, then the success of network collaboration tools would depend on their integration with premises' UC systems and software, and control of the evolution of interpersonal communications within the enterprise could pass to the software/IT vendors.

-About the Author: Tom Nolle is president of CIMI Corporation, a strategic consulting firm specializing in telecommunications and data communications since 1982.
+Tom Nolle is president of CIMI Corporation, a strategic consulting firm specializing in telecommunications and data communications since 1982.
 He is a member of the IEEE, ACM, Telemanagement Forum, and the IPsphere Forum, and the publisher of Netwatcher, a journal in advanced telecommunications strategy issues.
 Tom is actively involved in LAN, MAN and WAN issues for both enterprises and service providers and also provides technical consultation to equipment vendors on standards, markets and emerging technologies.
-Check out his complete networking blog.